Informa Markets Malaysia Hosts Business Community To Provide Clarity On Coronavirus Situation | 15.02.20 | finanzen.ch

 Informa Markets Malaysia Hosts Business Community To Provide Clarity On Coronavirus Situation

 KUALA LUMPUR, Malaysia, Feb.
-15, 2020 /CNW/ -- Informa Markets, the leading exhibition organiser in Malaysia, is supporting the government's efforts to share factual and up-to-date information on the COVID-19 situation in Malaysia with the business community
+15, 2020 /PRNewswire/ -- Informa Markets, the leading exhibition organiser in Malaysia, is supporting the government's efforts to share factual and up-to-date information on the COVID-19 situation in Malaysia with the business community.

 It had organised a special briefing by Datuk Dr Noor Hisham Abdullah, Director-General of Health in Malaysia's Ministry of Health, for stakeholders including business leaders and representatives of diplomatic missions on Feb 12.